Skip to content

 Former Co-Director

-Michelle Ogunwole is an internist and general internal medicine research fellow at Johns Hopkins.
+Michelle Ogunwole is an internist and an Assistant Professor of Medicine at the Johns Hopkins University School of Medicine.
 Her research focuses on clinical, policy and community based approaches to improving maternal health equity.
 Michelle was born and raised in Dallas, Texas and enjoys playing basketball and competitive games of Uno with her family.

 Chioma Onuoha